Wendouree: Healthcare and Community Services

 Within Wendouree are a number of significant healthcare facilities.
 These include the Queen Elizabeth Village, an aged care complex next to Stockland Wendouree, in Gillies Street.
 It is a publicly owned service and part of the larger Queen Elizabeth Centres of the Ballarat Health Services.

 In Howitt Street near Wendouree Primary School is the Kelaston aged care centre and the Vision Australia Centre.
 Another facility, Mulvra Aged Care, is a privately run centre in Dowling Street, opposite the Wendouree Sports Complex.

 Along both Howitt and Gillies Streets are many medical practices, some offering specialist services, such as podiatry, paediatrics, pathology, and medical imagery.
 The Ballarat Day Procedure Centre is in Howitt Street near the intersection with Forest Street.

 Wendouree Veterinary Practice is also in Howitt Street.

 Child care and pre-school centres in Wendouree are located in College Street; Forest Street, near the Forest Street Primary School; Dare Street, as part of Ballarat Grammar School; Howitt Street, opposite the Day Procedure Centre; Gillies Street, opposite Weeramar Park; Norman Street, next to Weeramar Park; and Hazel Road.

 Adjoining Yuille Park College is the Wendouree West Community House, a neighbourhood centre offering social opportunities, adult education courses, and programs specifically designed for children, for youth, for men and for women.
 The Wendouree Community Health Centre, located near the corner of Learmonth Road and Gillies Street, provides health information and counselling, as well as space for hire for local groups and events.

 Transport

 Wendouree is serviced by several bus routes:

 Route 11 terminates at Wendouree Station.
 Ballarat Station to Wendouree Station via Drummond Street.

 Route 12 terminates at Wendouree Station.
 Ballarat Station to Wendouree Station via Midland Highway and Dowling Street.

 Route 31 terminates at Wendouree Station.
 Wendouree Station to Miners Rest via Learmonth Road.

 Route 10 stops at Wendouree Station.
 Ballarat Station to Alfredton via Wendouree and Midland Highway, Forest Street and Gillies Street.

 Ballarat Taxis operates in Wendouree and throughout Ballarat and offers the only night transport in Wendouree excluding Night Trains and Coaches.

 Wendouree railway station, opened in 2009, is located on the south-western edge of the suburb, just off Learmonth Road.
+The station runs V/Line trains along the Ballarat line.